PMMAraujo/snappy/docs/source/tutorials.rst

     ls

 8)
 The folder 'aligned' and the file 'all_aligned.fasta' were created.
 The folder 'aligned' contains intermediate files used to create the final MSA.
-You can now use a text editor or your favorite FASTA file reader (for instance `AliView <https://ormbunkar.se/aliview/>`_) to look at the 'all_aligned.fasta' file.As you can see it contains a lot of gaps ('-') because the aligned sequences only contained information for the GAG region and we requested an alignment to the HXB2 reference genome for the GAG,POL, and ENV regions ( as specified in the 'config.yaml file').
+You can now use a text editor or your favorite FASTA file reader (for instance `AliView <https://ormbunkar.se/aliview/>`_) to look at the 'all_aligned.fasta' file.
+As you can see it contains a lot of gaps ('-') because the aligned sequences only contained information for the GAG region and we requested an alignment to the HXB2 reference genome for the GAG,POL, and ENV regions ( as specified in the 'config.yaml file').
 The produced sequences are of length 6918 nucleotides.

 9)
 Now lets save the obtained alignment to a new folder called ‘safe_outputs’ and use a SNAPPy rule to clean all the outputs previously created::